SerenaTetart/Anomaly_Detection/README.md

 The dataset is from Vesta Corporation (on kaggle) through the competition: <a href= https://www.kaggle.com/c/ieee-fraud-detection> IEEE-CIS Fraud Detection</a>

-The network is a fully connected layer with L1 regularisation and relu activations.

 The dataset is quite heavy, you might experience issues with your RAM.

 ## Requirements